573dave/office-workout/README.md

 3. Select source: "Deploy from a branch"
 4. Select branch: `main` (or `master`) and folder: `/ (root)`
 5. Click Save
+6. Your site will be available at `https://yourusername.github.io/office-workout/`

 ## Contributing